rgychiu/of-hand-physics/DEVELOPMENT.md

 * Sizes of images and video in the application are being allocated purely for 'testing' purposes.
 'Proper' test cases can't be written because the image manipulation utilizes functions of the library, which can be trusted
 * All four frames need to be shown because of the interface of choosing to relearn the background and changing the threshold - needed for better usability.
 * The size for each window (320x240) needed to be used because there are a few sizes supported by OF.
+* Interface and resetting the background allows for just color and absolute differencing videos to only be shown
+* Allow object clearing such that users can continue to add and remove objects

 ## Progress
 * Utilizes live webcam images for tracking